UnlockedLabs/intro-to-web-dev-curriculum/content/unit-testing/reading/hello-jest/index.md

 Let's build a "Hello, World!"
 Jest project, to get familiar with the basic components.
 Open the `hello-jest` directory in the `chapter-examples` folder in `javascript-projects/unit-testing`.

 We will walk you through the steps needed to get a simple Jest project up and running.
 Code along with us throughout this section.
-Run `npm install` [(Offline Student Read Here)]({{% relref "../../../content/appendices/offline-students/_index.md#npm-install" %}}) in your terminal to make sure that your project is ready to run when you want to see how the code works.

 ### `hello.js`